-Proposals of shareholders intended to be presented at the next annual meeting of shareholders currently scheduled for July 22, 2010, must be received by the Secretary of the Company no later than April 16, 2010 for inclusion in the proxy statement.
+Proposals intended to be presented by shareholders at the Company's 2011 annual meeting must be received by the Secretary of the Company at its principal executive offices no later than February 9, 2011, which is 120 calendar days prior to the anniversary of this year's mailing date.
 The proposals must comply with all applicable statutes and regulations.